Exam Board: OCR

 Course Entry Criteria: 6 in GCSE English Literature

 An interest in History and Literature is crucial to this course.
 You will get to grips with some of the most fascinating texts ever produced and explore exotic societies and distant lives, so an inquisitive mind and desire to delve into the unfamiliar will be invaluable.
+You will also be expected to engage with ancient art, architecture and artefacts, so a critical eye is key.
 Strong essay writing skills are also required.

-The study of any Classics subject would benefit those students interested in, among others, a career in Law, the Civil Service, Politics, the Media, Finance, Teaching, Art, Medicine, Publishing, Marketing, Journalism and working in museums and archives.
+The study of any classical subject would benefit those students interested in, among others, a career in: Law, the Civil Service, Politics, the Media, Marketing & Communications, Teaching, Art, Medicine and working in museums and archives.